-Eleanor Sanderson’s practice focuses around complex and high profile trials in the fields of criminal, regulatory and disciplinary law.
+Eleanor Sanderson’s practice focuses around complex and high profile proceedings in the fields of criminal, regulatory and disciplinary law.

 Eleanor is regularly instructed by individuals and companies facing sensitive and difficult allegations, and often where the proceedings attract public or political interest.
 She also acts for professionals facing disciplinary proceedings before their regulatory bodies.

-Eleanor has been featured in Chambers & Partners and Legal 500 directories since 2011, variously in the fields of Professional Discipline, Heath & Safety and Financial Crime.
+Eleanor has been featured in Chambers & Partners and Legal 500 directories since 2011, variously in the fields of Health & Safety, Financial Crime and Professional Discipline.

-She is regularly instructed by defence unions for doctors when care provided is subsequently the subject of a Coroner’s inquiry, and where deaths have resulted from previously undiagnosed conditions.
-She is often instructed on behalf of companies and directors where an Inquest follows police and HSE investigations, and where it is anticipated that criminal charges may be brought after the inquest.
-Her experience in the fields of criminal, health and safety and professional disciplinary law provides her with particular insight as to the likely ramifications of inquest verdicts, and any proceedings that are likely to follow thereafter.
+She is often instructed on behalf of companies and directors where an inquest follows police and HSE investigations, and where it is anticipated that criminal charges may be brought after the inquest.
+Her experience in the fields of criminal, health and safety and professional disciplinary law provides her with particular insight as to the potential ramifications of inquest verdicts, and any proceedings that are likely to follow thereafter.

 Eleanor has acted for the defence in many serious and complex criminal trials since her call in 2005, prosecuted variously by SOCA, the SFO, the National Crime Agency and the CPS.
 They have included allegations of conspiracy to manufacture firearms, importation and supply of prohibited drugs, international counterfeiting conspiracy, multi-million pound fraud and money laundering, and allegations of perverting the course of justice on a grand scale.
 Eleanor has acted in cases where evidence of the alleged offences that span multiple jurisdictions and where mutual legal assistance has been sought from many different countries.